tradingstrategy-ai/docs/source/glossary.rst

     Trading Strategy Framework

-        The Trading Strategy Framework is a :term:`Python` based software development library to develop :term:`automated trading strategies <automated trading strategy>` for :term:`decentralised finance` markets.
+        The Trading Strategy Framework is a :term:`Python`-based software development library to develop :term:`automated trading strategies <automated trading strategy>` for :term:`decentralised finance` markets.
 The core audience of the library is :term:`quants <quant>`.